WebRTC Leak Test

 Real IP leak

 Your real public IP as seen by the STUN server — the IP your ISP assigned to you.
 If this differs from your VPN IP, your real identity is fully exposed.
-This is the critical WebRTC leak type.
+This is the critical WebRTC leak type, and it is not affected by mDNS obfuscation — srflx always carries a real routable IP.

 Safe